keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-the-delian-mode-from-hellenistic-anti-imperial-leagues-to-hauntology.md

 - The goddamn "apocalypse rave at the end of the world" BBC news audio sting bit
 - Delia Debyshire day
 - Web 1.0 => 2.0 => 3.0 (which is going great, lol) as the lost futures and fading palimpsest of our digital inscriptions

+---

+*I found the fragrance separate from the flower.
+In all the logic, I was lost.*